ibm-cloud-docs/ContinuousDelivery/ts_index.md

 1. Restart your app for the changes to take effect.

-## I created an app, why doesn't the run bar show {{site.data.keyword.Bluemix_notm}} Live Sync icons in the Eclipse Orion Web IDE?
+## I created an app, why doesn't the run bar show {{site.data.keyword.Bluemix_notm}} Live Sync icons in the Eclipse Orion {{site.data.keyword.webide}}?
 {: #ts_llz_lkb_3r}
 {: faq}

 ![Run bar](images/webide_runbar_light.png)

-When you edit a Node.js app in the Web IDE, the {{site.data.keyword.Bluemix_notm}} live edit, quick restart, and debug icons aren't available in the run bar in these circumstances:
+When you edit a Node.js app in the {{site.data.keyword.webide}}, the {{site.data.keyword.Bluemix_notm}} live edit, quick restart, and debug icons aren't available in the run bar in these circumstances:

 * The `manifest.yml` file isn't stored at the top level of your project.